Information describing FGSC policies, strain availability, origins, and other topics covered in the FGSC catalog

 Deposit of Stocks

-We solicit deposit of cloned fungal genes, gene libraries, and cultures on which genetic or biochemical information is published or in press.
+We solicit deposit of strains on which genetic or biochemical information is published or in press.
 We invite suggestions of valuable stocks which should be included.
 A deposit sheet is included at the end of the catalog or can be downloaded from the FGSC web site.
 Additions or corrections to linkage data, genetic background, references, etc. are welcomed.
 Additional information of many stocks can be provided upon specific request.

 Shipment of Strains